-Clinicians from all the mental health professions provide clients with informed consent at the beginning of treatment (e.g., American Psychological Association, 2017, Ethical Standards 3:10 & 10.01: American Association for Marriage and Family Therapy, 2015, Ethical Standard 1.2: National Association of Social Workers, 2017).
-Ethically, those who serve clients with unwanted same-sex feelings and psychological. behaviors-or anv behavioral, or relational concerns-offer accurate information both about the process of SAFE-T and the kinds and likelihood of changes that may be possible.
+Clinicians from all the mental health professions provide clients with informed consent at the beginning of treatment (e.g., American Psychological Association, 2017, Ethical Standards 3:10 & 10.01; American Association for Marriage and Family Therapy, 2015, Ethical Standard 1.2; National Association of Social Workers, 2017).
+Ethically, those who serve clients with unwanted same-sex feelings and behaviorspsychological, behavioral, any or or relational concerns-offer accurate information both about the process of SAFE-T and the kinds and likelihood of changes that may be possible.

-Adequate informed consent is an important part of therapeutic "Beneficence and Nonmaleficence," whereby clinicians ". . . strive to benefit those with whom they work and take care to do no harm . . . [and] seek to safeguard the welfare and rights of with whom thev those interact professionally . . ."
+Adequate informed consent is an important part of therapeutic "Beneficence and Nonmaleficence," whereby clinicians ". . . strive to benefit those with whom they work and take care to do no harm . . . [and] seek to safeguard the welfare and rights of those with whom they interact professionally ..."
 (APA, 2017, General Principle A, p.
 3).
-Informed consent also and encourages expresses "competence," in which clinicians "provide services . . . with populations and in areas only within the boundaries of their competence."
-Clinicians inform their clients about their clinical "education, training, supervised experience, consultation, study, or professional experience," through which competence was developed (APA, 2017, Ethical Standard 2.01, p.
+Informed consent also encourages and expresses clinical "competence," in which clinicians "provide services . . . with populations and in areas only within the boundaries of their competence."
+Clinicians inform their clients about their clinical "education, training, supervised experience, consultation, study, professional or experience," through which competence was developed (APA, 2017, Ethical Standard 2.01, p.
 5).